comp590-19s/590-material/grqs/grq02-ownership-references.md

 ## Chapter 4.
 Ownership

-*1. The first couple pages of Chapter 4 make a detailed case for Rust's ownership model.
+*1. The first couple of pages of Chapter 4 make a detailed case for Rust's ownership model.
 In a paragraph of your own words, how would you describe to a friend in CS on the idea of ownwership in Rust?*

 Your answer here...